Pearson-Higher-Ed/design/membership-spec.md

 - Colors
 - Typography
 - Buttons
+- Breakpoints
-- More tbd
+- Icons

-C3: A component must reflect the design principles and aesthetics defined in the Elemental Design Theory document at the time the component is approved for library membership.
+C3: A component should reflect the current overall design aesthetic in use across the next gen products (e.g. Console, ILP, Pi, Exchange).

+*NOTE: This requirement will be updated in the near future to specify that components must align with the rebranded visual aesthetic (currently in progress).*

 C4: A component must be versioned according to the Component Versioning Specification.